nordic-institute/X-Road/doc/kubernetes_security_guide.md

       groups:
         - <kubernetes group>
 ```
-To add an IAM role add the role details to the mapRoles section of the ConfigMap, under data.
-Add this section if it does not already exist in the file.
+To add an IAM role: add the role details to the mapRoles section of the ConfigMap under data or add the whole section if it does not already exist in the file, as shown above.
-To add an IAM user: add the user details to the mapUsers section of the ConfigMap, under data.
-Add this section if it does not already exist in the file.
+To add an IAM user: add the user details to the mapUsers section of the ConfigMap under data or add the whole section if it does not already exist in the file, as shown above.

 - Save the ConfigMap file and exit the text editor.

 ## 4.3 Restrict namespace access to a cluster
-If the same Cluster is shared by different developers and teams, it is advisable to create isolated environments, for this we must create namespaces and restrict access within each namespace.
-Following the official [AWS Documentation](https://aws.amazon.com/premiumsupport/knowledge-center/eks-iam-permissions-namespaces/) we can see how to assign permissions to a namespace in an AWS EKS Cluster.
+If the same Cluster is shared by different developers and teams, it is advisable to create isolated environments by creating namespaces and restrict access within each namespace.
+More information about how to assign permissions to a namespace in an AWS EKS Cluster on the [AWS Documentation](https://aws.amazon.com/premiumsupport/knowledge-center/eks-iam-permissions-namespaces/).

 ## 4.4 Kubernetes Dashboard
 Dashboard is a web-based Kubernetes user interface.
 You can use Dashboard to deploy containerized applications to a Kubernetes cluster, troubleshoot your containerized application, and manage the cluster resources.